phillbush/paginator/README.md

 (Paginator is at the top right on the image.)

-Paginator is a desktop pager for EWMH-compliant X11 window managers.
+Paginator is a desktop pager for EWMH-compliant X11 window managers that support docked applications (dockapps), such as WindowMaker and Fluxbox.

-Paginator provides a graphical interface displaying the current configuration of all desktops, allowing the user to change the current desktop or the current active window with the mouse.
+Paginator shows a grid of desktop miniatures representing actual virtual desktops; each one having window miniatures representing actual windows.
+By manipulating those miniatures with the mouse, the user can change the active window, set the desktop of a window, and switch between desktops.

+Paginator is configured solely by X resources and command-line options.

 ## Options
 Paginator understand the following command-line options.